heyad/AI-Journey/README.md

 ## 🧭 How to Use This Repository

-1. Follow the roadmap in order\
+1. Follow the roadmap in order
-2. Learn → Practice → Push your work to GitHub\
+2. Learn → Code → Push your work to GitHub
-3. Update this repo as you progress\
+3. Update this repo as you progress
 4. Don't list your skills, you better **Show** it

 ------------------------------------------------------------------------

 ## 🛠 Prerequisites

--   Basic computer skills\
+-   Basic computer skills
--   Willingness to learn and experiment\
+-   **Willingness to learn and experiment**
 -   GitHub account (mandatory)

 ------------------------------------------------------------------------